brianhouse/art_and_code/NEXT.md

 /

-really need to have the context lectures in actual lecture format, there's a disconnect where it's not flowing for me
+really need to have the context lectures in actual lecture format, there's a disconnect where it's not flowing for me -- should have discussion questions (unless I'm really going to flip the classroom, but that doesn't seem as dynamic)